Let Me Love You (Ariana Grande song): Music video

-Despite not being released as a single, a music video for the song was directed by Grant Singer and released exclusively on streaming platform service Apple Music on May 15, 2016.
+Despite not being released as a single, a music video for the song was directed by Grant Singer, produced by Jordan Harkins, and released exclusively on streaming platform service Apple Music on May 15, 2016.
 A week later, on May 22, the music video was released on her YouTube and Vevo channel (the same day her music video for "Into You" was released).
 As stated by Gil Kaufman of Billboard, "For the most part, Ariana lounges around on her bed and couch in her black leather bustier, shorts and high heels asking a new man if she can love him.
 And then Lil Wayne shows up in a puff of smoke trailing some XXL promises."
 The music video spawned a nomination for Best Collaboration at the 2016 MTV Video Music Awards.
 It surpassed 100 million views on October 25, 2016, making it Grande's thirteenth Vevo-certified music video after "Side to Side".